Back to LLD Concepts

 How Inheritance Works

 When class B extends A, B automatically gets all of A's non-private fields and methods.
-B can then: use inherited methods as-is, override them to change behaviour, extend them by calling super first, or add entirely new methods specific to B.
+B can then use, override, extend, or add new methods.

 Inheritance creates an IS-A relationship: ElectricCar IS-A Vehicle.
-This means anywhere you use a Vehicle, you can use an ElectricCar — the foundation of polymorphism.
+Anywhere you use a Vehicle, you can use an ElectricCar — the foundation of polymorphism.

 What Subclasses Can Do